 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a flat design understood to be clad with fibreglass.
-We are advised by the vendor that the main roof was re-covered in 2017.
-We understand that the lower section was re-covered in 2019.
-There appears to be a ceiling void above the stairwell.
-Due to the position of the hatch (above the stair and in excess of 3m) we were unable to access this void.
+The roofs are timber framed, pitched and slated.
+There are tiled ridges and metal valley gutters at the roof intersections.
+Head and shoulders access was gained to three apex roof voids within the kitchen and upper floor bedroom.
+Where seen, the roof timbers were overlaid with sarking with an underslate felt membrane.
+Insulation has been laid between the ceiling joists.
+An eaves hatch, where seen, was noted to be screwed shut.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The gutters and downpipes are formed in PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are constructed of cavity brickwork externally roughcast with facing brick features.
+The main walls are constructed of solid stonework externally pointed extended in cavity timber framework with a stone outerleaf.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of timber casements incorporating sealed double glazed units.
-The external doors are of timber single glazed design.
-There is a PVC soffit and fascia detailing.
+There is a timber panelled and double glazed entrance door to the side.
+There are timber double glazed doors to the front.